 For those who are about to approach cannabis for the first time, the weed high may be a bit intense.
 Luckily, if you’ve smoked, dabbed, or vaporized marijuana, the effects won’t last very long.

 When you inhale cannabis, you activate the primary psychoactive constituent of the cannabis plants – tetrahydrocannabinol.
-Actually, it’s a matter of minutes until THC saturates the brain.
+Actually, it’s a matter of minutes before this THC saturates your brain.

 It usually takes less than half an hour to fully experience the effects of the herb on your body and brain.
 After that, the high will start to slowly wear off, winding down over the course of the next one or two hours.

-As for the ingested cannabis, the weed high lasts much longer.
-When you consume marijuana in an infused food or capsule, it takes cannabis anywhere from 30 minutes to 2 hours to kick in.
-Once you start feeling the effect, it can last even up to four or even eight hours, depending on the amount you ingest.
+As for ingested cannabis, as with edibles, the weed high lasts much longer.
+Also, when you consume marijuana in an infused food or capsule, it takes cannabis anywhere from 30 minutes to 2 hours to kick in.
+Once you start feeling the effect, it can last up to four or even eight hours, depending on the amount you ingest.

 To cut the long story short, I can provide you with a simple recap: